nasa/cumulus-orca/shared_libraries/API.md

 Used for interacting with the reconcile_s3_object table.
 Provides a valid partition name given an Orca bucket name.
+Changes to this function may require a DB migration to recreate partitions.

 bucket_name: The name of the Orca bucket in AWS.